-The word which is used to refer to death almost throughout this passage is the word “sleep.”
-For example, in verses 13, 14 & 15, Paul speaks about those who have “fallen asleep.”
+The word which is used to refer to death almost throughout this passage is the word sleep.
+For example, in vs. 13, 14 & 15, Paul speaks about those who have “fallen asleep.”

 Sleep as a euphemism for death is not uncommon.
 Even among pagans this term was used.
 In Homer’s Iliad there is a quote that says, “So there he fell, and slept a sleep of bronze, unhappy youth, far from his wedded wife.”
 The Greek word for “sleep” is behind our word “cemetery.”

 However, in this passage, there is one significant exception to this way of speaking.
 One of the main times the word “died” is used in this passage is in reference to Christ.
 When Paul refers to Christ, he does not say he “fell asleep,” he says Christ “died.”
-This is significant because it helps us understand that the death of Jesus was a significant death.
-It tells us that Jesus actually experienced separation from God and, as the sinless one, took the guilt of sin entirely upon himself and was punished for that sin.
-When we think of that, we are reminded that He rose again from the dead and therefore, from that point on, it is entirely appropriate to speak about those who have died as having fallen asleep.
+Jesus actually experienced separation from God and, as the sinless one, took the guilt of sin entirely upon himself.
+He rose again from the dead and therefore, from that point on, it is entirely appropriate to speak about those who have died as having fallen asleep.
 It isn’t just a euphemism any more, because those who die in Christ will wake up again, this time to eternal life.

-The answer to the question “what about those who have died” is that Jesus has opened the way to eternal life even for those who die.
+The answer to the question “what about those who have died” is that Jesus has opened the way to eternal life even for those who have died.

 Because Jesus has provided the way, Paul goes on to assure them that they do not need to fear that the promises of God are lost just because some have died.
 He assures them that God will bring with Jesus those who have fallen asleep in Him.
 Since Jesus has provided the way, if we believe God, we can be fully assured that He will bring all those who are in Christ with Him to life eternal - whether they have died or are still alive.